Chemotherapy for stomach cancer

 - Bruising or bleeding after minor cuts or bumps (from a shortage of blood platelets)

-- Fatigue (feeling very tired, even after resting), from a shortage of red blood cells
+- Feeling very tired (from a shortage of red blood cells)

 Most of these side effects go away when treatment is over.
 For instance, hair will usually grow back after treatment ends.